Farfalle

-Farfalle ([farˈfalle]) are a type of pasta commonly known as bow-tie pasta or butterfly pasta.
-The name is derived from the Italian word farfalle (butterflies).
-In the Italian region of Emilia-Romagna, farfalle are known as strichetti (a local word for "bow ties").
+Farfalle ([farˈfalle]) are a type of pasta.
+The name is derived from the Italian word farfalle ('butterflies').
+In the Italian region of Emilia-Romagna, farfalle are known as strichetti (a local word for 'bow ties').
 A larger variation of farfalle is known as farfalloni, while the miniature version is called farfalline.
-Farfalle date back to the 16th century in the Lombardy and Emilia-Romagna regions of Northern Italy.
+Farfalle date back to the 16th century in the Lombardy and Emilia-Romagna regions of Italy.

 Varieties

-Farfalle come in several sizes, but they all have a distinctive "bow tie" shape.
+Farfalle come in several sizes, but they all have a distinctive "butterfly" shape.
 Usually, the farfalle are formed from a rectangle or oval of pasta, with two of the sides trimmed to a ruffled edge and the center pinched together to make the unusual shape of the pasta.
 A ridged version of the pasta is known as farfalle rigate.
-Though usable with most sauces, farfalle are best suited to cream and tomato sauces.

-In addition to plain and whole-wheat varieties, colours are added by mixing certain ingredients into the dough, which also affects the flavor (as with any pasta).
-For example, beetroot can be used for red, spinach for green and cuttlefish ink for black.
-A tomato variety may also be available.
-Green, white, and red varieties are often sold together in a mix that recalls the colors of the flag of Italy.
+In addition to plain and whole-wheat varieties, colors are added by mixing certain ingredients into the dough, which also affects the flavor (as with any pasta).
+For example, beetroot can be used for red, spinach for green, and cuttlefish ink for black.
+Green, white, and red varieties are often sold together in a mix that reflects the colors of the flag of Italy.